dcshoes23/python-recollect-waste/README.md

 # recollect-waste
-Scrapes form curbside collection information.
+Python 3 API for Recollect Waste to obtain curbside collection information.

+### Lint

+`tox`

+## Disclaimer
+Not affiliated with Recollect Waste.